dotnet/AspNetCore.Docs/aspnet/web-forms/overview/presenting-and-managing-data/model-binding/retrieving-data.md

 >
 >  The model binding pattern works with any data access technology.
 In this tutorial, you will use Entity Framework, but you could use the data access technology that is most familiar to you.
 From a data-bound server control, such as a GridView, ListView, DetailsView, or FormView control, you specify the names of the methods to use for selecting, updating, deleting, and creating data.
 In this tutorial, you will specify a value for the SelectMethod.
 >
+> Within that method, you provide the logic for retrieving the data.
+In the next tutorial, you will set values for UpdateMethod, DeleteMethod and InsertMethod.
+>
 > You can [download](https://go.microsoft.com/fwlink/?LinkId=286116) the complete project in C# or Visual Basic.
 The downloadable code works with Visual Studio 2012 and later.
 It uses the Visual Studio 2012 template, which is slightly different than the Visual Studio 2017 template shown in this tutorial.
 >
-> In the tutorial. you run the application in Visual Studio.
+> In the tutorial, you run the application in Visual Studio.
 You can also deploy the application to a hosting provider and make it available over the internet.
 Microsoft offers free web hosting for up to 10 web sites in a
 >  [free Azure trial account](https://azure.microsoft.com/free/?WT.mc_id=A443DD604).
 For information about how to deploy a Visual Studio web project to Azure App Service Web Apps, see the [ASP.NET Web Deployment using Visual Studio](../../deployment/visual-studio-web-deployment/introduction.md) series.
 That tutorial also shows how to use Entity Framework Code First Migrations to deploy your SQL Server database to Azure SQL Database.
 >
 > ## Software versions used in the tutorial